 - To access the interpretation feature, select the interpretation icon on the bottom bar and the select which language you would like to hear.
 This video explains how to access interpretation both on a computer and a phone.

 - In non breakout room settings there will be English closed captions for the symposium, as well on the YouTube livestream.
-However, the YouTube closed captions will be auto-generated by YouTube and will be different than the closed captions on the Symposium Zoom.

 For more information about specific accommodations and accommodation requests, please email us at firstname.lastname@example.org.